Frequently Asked Questions

 01. What are the admission requirements?

-MSc Program: an appropriate bachelor's degree, or its equivalent, with a final year average of at least A- from a recognized university, with courses such as biology, biochemistry, calculus, organic and physical chemistry, general physics and physiology.
+MSc Program: an appropriate bachelor's degree, or its equivalent, with an average of at least A- in the last two years of study from a recognized university, with courses such as biology, biochemistry, calculus, organic and physical chemistry, general physics and physiology.
 Physical stream students from undergraduate programs in physics, mathematics, engineering and other sciences are encouraged to apply to the MSc program.

 PhD Program: an appropriate master's degree, or its equivalent, with an average of at least A- from a recognized university.